This page provides step by step instruction on installing VST instruments and effects. The following topics are covered:

 Virtual Studio Technology (VST) Plugins

 VST is a software interface standard that allows you to load 3rd party software synthesizer and effect 'plugins' in FL Studio.
 VST is in addition to the FL Studio 'native' plugin format.
 VST plugins generally come in two types, instruments (VSTi) that are designed to make sound and effects (VST) that are designed to process sound, although some can do both.
 FL Studio categorizes VST instruments as 'Generators' because some also generate control or note data, rather than audio.
 VSTs are self-contained programs that 'plug-in' to FL Studio giving you access to a, virtually unlimited, source of new instruments and effects.
 VST plugins are provided in the 'dynamic link library'(*.dll) format file.

-Compatibility: Important notes about 32 vs 64 Bit plugins and GUI Scaling
+Important notes about 32 vs 64 Bit, GUI Scaling & Plugin Names

 The computer music industry is in the process of changing from 32 to 64 Bit software.
 This has made things a little complicated, what's new :)